Skip to main content

 test: http://en.wikipedia.org/wiki/Test_cricket

-As you know, all data in A-Parser is represented as variables.
-There is a method of serialization (conversion to the String type) of such data into JSON format: .json
+As you know, all data in A-Parser is presented as variables.
+There is a serialization method (conversion to String type) of such data into JSON format: .json.
+For instance:

 $results.json